Daniel Sterman, M.D.

 Professional Organizations, Honors, and Achievements

-Dr. Sterman is a member of several professional organizations and has earned many achievements and honors in his career.
-He has previously served as the president of the International Mesothelioma Interest Group, a group of dedicated international scientists working for a cure for mesothelioma, and was on the advisory board for the Mesothelioma Applied Research Foundation.
-Awards that Dr. Sterman has earned include several years in a row as one of America’s Top Doctors, and a Super Doc.
-He has also been given the National Institute of Health Clinical Associate Physician Award.
+Dr. Sterman is a member of several professional organizations and has earned many achievements and honors.
+He has previously been president of the International Mesothelioma Interest Group, a group of dedicated international scientists working for a cure for mesothelioma, and was on the advisory board for the Mesothelioma Applied Research Foundation.
+Awards that Dr. Sterman has earned include several years in a row as one of America’s Top Doctors, as well as a Super Doc.
+He has also won the National Institute of Health Clinical Associate Physician Award.

 With his dedication to both patients and research, Dr. Sterman is a unique physician doing everything he can to help treat and eventually cure mesothelioma and other cancers.
 His devotion to connecting research to real results for patients and his ability to relate to his patients, as well as his dedication to finding a cure for mesothelioma, have made him a successful and popular physician.